top of page

 • Take Time.
 Even if in the wee hours, take time to sit in the Lord's Presence and let Him stroke your head, console, and strengthen you.
 He is the author of time, and will finish what He starts in you.

-May you walk refreshed and helped into what’s next, however adventurously scary it may be...and may you have the grace and courage to share your life, gifts, and lessons along the way.
-Shalom Shalom!!
+May you walk refreshed and helped into what’s next, however adventurously scary it may be...and may you have the grace and courage to share your life, gifts, stories and lessons along the way.
+Remember that even though you may not have walked this path before, He has.

 “Blessed is the man who trusts in the Lord, and whose hope is the Lord.